-Which brings me to the heart of my claim that my own recuperation of the term 'cosmopolitanism' aims not to make the contentious issue of belonging 'all right' through referencing the nomadic, nor to elevate the home as a site of safety (for it may well be a site of ambivalence, claustrophobia or threat, especially for women27), but to hold onto the discomfort of not belonging as a radical possibility for subjectivity, to normalize the expectation that the subject is always an incomplete project but that incompleteness is a condition of being.
+Which brings me to the heart of my claim that my own recuperation of the term 'cosmopolitanism' aims not to make the contentious issue of belonging 'all right' through referencing the nomadic, nor to elevate the home as a site of safety (for it may well be a site of ambivalence, claustrophobia or threat, especially for women25), but to hold onto the discomfort of not belonging as a radical possibility for subjectivity, to normalize the expectation that the subject is always an incomplete project but that incompleteness is a condition of being.
 Home can never represent total comfort and "belonging" is an impossible if necessary aim.

-Novaczek and Fishbone in very different ways situate an incomplete subject of provisionality and discomfort in their work.28Neither of these artists make a home anywhere and but seem to engage in the emotional processes of being unsettled.
-In this way they posit a contingent subject that is incomplete, analogous to Levy and Sznaider.
-As art, its incompleteness, however is replete with possibility for the viewer through the cinematic experience, thus taking the it to another level.
+Novaczek and Fishbone in very different ways situate an incomplete subject of provisionality and discomfort in their work.
+Pheither of these artists make a home anywhere and but seem to engage in the emotional processes of being unsettled.
 Novaczek's example is humanist and offers the possibility of redemption through the cosmopolitan and relations with others while Fishbone's vision is post-humanist and seemingly profoundly non-redemptive.
 However I would argue that the redemption offered is one that is pulled from the equality of the squalid worldview - equality from below.
 Despite their differences what both artists have in common is a presentation of a subject mired in reiterative provisionality as a positive force that offers a way of being in the world through the celebration of the disparate, the disjunctive and the composite as a new normal.
 This new normal borne out of a maximalist tendency of contingency and flux that is, I would argue the condition of a Diasporic identity, rather than the nomadic homing, can offer a model for the contemporary cosmopolitan ideal.